Stability in the high-dimensional cohomology of congruence subgroups: The apartment and Steinberg monoids

 \subsection{The Steinberg monoid}

 Let $K$ be a field and $X$ an $n$-dimensional $K$-vector space.
 The Tits building for $X$ is denoted $\cT_n(X)$ and is the geometric realization of the poset of nonempty proper subspaces of $X$ ordered by inclusion.
-Given an integral domain $R$ and a free $R$-module $X$ of rank $n$, the Steinberg module with coefficients in $\bk$ is defined to be where $\Frac(R)$ denotes the field of fraction.
+Given an integral domain $R$ and a free $R$-module $X$ of rank $n>0$, the Steinberg module with coefficients in $\bk$ is defined to be where $\Frac(R)$ denotes the field of fraction.
+We define $\St(X)$ to be $\bk$ if the rank of $X$ is zero and use the usual convention that the reduced homology of the empty set is the coefficient ring.
 Note that here we are denoting the Steinberg module by a bold symbol which is in contrast to our notation in the introduction.
 We do this to take into account that now the coefficients are in a general ring $\bk$.
 We have chosen to introduce generalized coefficients to be able to talk about dimensions and characteristic zero settings.

-Since $\GL(X \otimes_R \Frac(R)) \cong \GL_n( \Frac(R))$ acts on $\cT(X \otimes_R \Frac(R))$, $\St(X)$ is a representation of $\GL(X \otimes \Frac(R))$ and hence also a representation of $\GL(X) \cong \GL_n(R)$.
+Since $\GL(X \otimes_R \Frac(R)) \cong \GL_n( \Frac(R))$ acts on $\cT(X \otimes_R \Frac(R))$, $\St(X)$ is a representation of $\GL(X \otimes_R \Frac(R))$ and hence also a representation of $\GL(X) \cong \GL_n(R)$.
 For $X=R^n$, we denote $\St(X)$ by $\St_n(R)$.
 We now recall some presentations of Steinberg modules.